 Many times, problems can be solved with a genuine apology.
 The key word here is “genuine”.
 If a customer is unhappy, whatever the reasons, say you are sorry and mean it.
 Equally as important, keep the apology short and professional.
 If you ramble on, you come across as desperate as well as insincere.
 Online viewers may think you are willing to say anything to make your business look good, and as a result you lose credibility.

 Correct the Problem

 Do not give out freebies and discounts to those who give you bad reviews.
 This is like giving a child a band aid when they need stitches!
 A band aid never fixes the problem, it only masks it.
 A freebie may make the customer feel good in the short term, but if upon their return to your business, they receive the same bad service they originally complained about, your problem just got exponentially bigger!
 Instead, after reading the bad review, immediately set out to correct the problem.
-Then let the customer who gave the bad review know that action was taken to resolve the issue.
+Make sure to let the reviewer know that action was taken to resolve the issue.
 By doing this, you come across as proactive and professional.
-That’s a lot better than coming across as someone who prefers to offer bribes rather than ensuring quality experiences for their customers.
+That’s a lot better than coming across as someone who prefers to offer bribes, rather than ensuring quality experiences for their customers.

 Say Thank You